r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 * Most common is constant-speed propeller (blue knob)
 * You set desired RPM with propeller control knob
   * Governor adjusts propeller blade angle to keep RPM constant (i.e., constant-speed propeller)
 * Pushing the nose over...
   * ...in an aircraft with a fixed-pitch propeller will increase RPM
   * ...in an aircraft with a constant-speed propeller, governor will detect increase in RPM and adjust propeller blade angle to maintain RPM (in this case, will increase blade angle and slow prop back to set RPM)

-* Throttle controls engine manifold pressure as indicated in manifold pressure gauge by controrlling amount of fuel/air mixture entering engine
+* Throttle controls engine manifold pressure as indicated in manifold pressure gauge by controlling amount of fuel/air mixture entering engine
 * Acceptable manifold pressure (throttle) settings and RPM (prop) combinations are shown in POH
 * Rules of thumb
   * Increasing power, move the prop forward first and then the throttle forward